JohnnieShen/cs257-Project-Ingenuity/README.md

 We also plan on improving the playability of the game in general, in our case meaning a bigger map, more AI to kill and structures and POIs to explore.

-- More blocks, add-on blocks
+~~- More blocks, add-on blocks~~
-- More AI prefabs, AI prefab builder (Tentative: not completely necessary as the normal workflow is not terrible), bring AI system up to date with overhauled vehicle representation
+~~- More AI prefabs, AI prefab builder (Tentative: not completely necessary as the normal workflow is not terrible), bring AI system up to date with overhauled vehicle representation~~
-- More level design work, tutorial level with corresponding mechanics, bigger map in first world, script for spawning in enemies dynamically, more POIs
+~~- More level design work,~~ tutorial level with corresponding mechanics (out of scope), ~~bigger map in first world, script for spawning in enemies dynamically, more POIs~~
-- Sounds
+- Sounds (did not get around to do)

 ## Development